SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

    - **`spaceChar` (string)**: The character used to create fill the empty space.

 3. **Output**:
-   - Print a pattern to the terminal that includes a centered pyramid.
+   - return a pattern that printed to the terminal displays a centered pyramid.
    - The height of the pyramid should be equal to the number of odd rows.

 4. **Pattern Characteristics**: